 HT7 functions: Tone and regulates the heart blood and Qi.

 You can stimulate HT7 acupoint with your thumb for a minute in both arms.
 Take a deep breathe while pressing the point.
 It is an excellent point for calming the mind; physical agitation, fears, palpitation, manic depression, and stress.

 Kidney 6 point location: On the inner side of the foot, in the depression below the tip of the internal malleolus.

 KD 6 indication: A significant acupressure point promotes restful sleep.
 Help relieve insomnia, hypertension, and anxiety.
 Also useful for treating digestive disorders, dry and sore throat, irregular menstruation, eye problems, and epilepsy.

 KD6 functions: Nourishes the Kidneys and benefits the throat and eyes.

-Stimulating KD6 acupoint with your thumb with a firm pressure in both legs.
-This point is often used for calming the mind, reduce nightmares, and nocturnal epileptic seizures; thus helps to prevent and treat insomnia.
+You can stimulate KD6 acupoint with your thumb with firm pressure in both legs.
+This point is useful for calming the mind, reduce nightmares, and nocturnal epileptic seizures; thus helps to prevent and treat insomnia.